DongWenMin/RANEDDI/README.md

 # RANEDDI
-The main code of RANEDDI, and relate dataset we collected....
+The main source code of "RANEDDI: Relation-Aware Network Embedding for Prediction of Drug-Drug Interactions", and relate dataset we collected.